 As DevOps methodology has been around for a while now, there are a plethora of DevOps tools available for IT teams.
 Following are the top ones:

 Because DevOps methodologies are considered the best practice for software development, the majority of Fortune 500 enterprise corporations have already adopted them.
-The biggest IT firms are driving the DevOps movement because they want to optimize public cloud operations.
+The biggest IT firms are driving the DevOps movement because they want to optimize public cloud operations as DevOps and cloud computing are key enablers for enterprise digital transformation.

 In the cutthroat software market, every company wants to save money and increase efficiency when developing and producing software, and DevOps helps them achieve that.